 The following section contains the curriculum table for EVEN BS degree.
-The curriculum represents "contract" of sorts with incoming students - for students entering the program during the 2002-2003 academic year, completion of this curriculum with a satisfactory grade point average is the requirement for graduation.
+The curriculum represents "contract" of sorts with incoming students - for students entering the program during the current academic year, completion of this curriculum with a satisfactory grade point average is the requirement for graduation.
 The curriculum also represents a guarantee that the courses listed (or acceptable substitutes) will be available in the semesters listed.

 The curriculum is somewhat dynamic, despite its contractual nature.
-Minor changes may be made during the academic year.
-Major changes may be made between academic years.
+Minor changes may be made by the Program during the academic year, and major changes may be made between academic years.
 To meet graduation requirements, students are expected to follow the curriculum in effect for the academic year they started the program; therefore, students should keep a copy of the Degree Guidelines for the academic year they start the program.
 In some cases, students may elect to follow a later curriculum revision with Program approval; however, students may not elect to follow a curriculum in effect before they started the program.

 The curriculum below shows the recommended sequence of courses.
-In each curricula, courses marked with an asterisk () are offered only in the semester shown.
+In each curricula, courses marked with an asterisk (\) are offered only in the semester shown.
 Other courses are offered in both semesters.
 The scheduling of courses marked by a cross (†) is not limited by the timing shown in the curricula.
-For example, the required course in Probability and Statistics (junior fall in the EVEN BS curriculum) may be taken in another semester (provided that all prerequisite and co-requisite course requirements are met) because Probability and Statistics is not required by an course following it in the curriculum schedule.
+For example, the required course in Probability and Statistics (junior fall in the EVEN BS curriculum) may be taken in another semester (provided that all prerequisite and co-requisite course requirements are met) because Probability and Statistics is not required by a course following it in the curriculum schedule.

 Many required courses in the EVEN BS curriculum offer a set of courses from different engineering departments as choices (Solid Mechanics, Fluid Mechanics, Thermodynamics, Heat Transfer, Probability and Statistics, and Numerical Methods).
 Students may choose any of the offerings from different departments for these required courses; however, students should evaluate these choices carefully depending on their major interest in environmental engineering.
-For example, a student interested in the Air Quality Option would do best to choose the Mechanical Engineering courses for Solid Mechanics, Fluid Mechanics, Thermodynamics, and Heat Transfer.
+For example, a student interested in the Air Quality Option might want to take the Mechanical Engineering courses for Solid Mechanics, Fluid Mechanics, Thermodynamics, and Heat Transfer.
 A student interested in the Chemical Processing Option would do best to choose Chemical Engineering courses (in fact, CHEN 3320 Chemical Engineering Thermodynamics is required for some of the Chemical Processing Option courses).
 The number of these required courses with choices among department offerings is greatly reduced in the dual EVEN/CHEN BS and EVEN/CVEN BS degree curricula because courses from CHEN or CVEN are required to fulfill graduation requirements in the second BS degree.

 For certain courses in the EVEN BS degree curricula, students may encounter problems and concerns about prerequisite and co-requisite course requirements not being met.
 There is no need for concern; the Environmental Engineering Program has consulted in detail with the departments and faculty offering these courses and has gained assurance that the sequence of courses in the EVEN curricula is appropriate for engineering students.
-For example, CHEM 4511 Physical Chemistry 1 lists CHEM 3311 Organic Chemistry 1 as a prerequisite in the University of Colorado Course Catalog, but the Department of Chemistry and Biochemistry has approved the EVEN course sequence.

-Guidance on selection of Option courses, Humanities and Social Science (H&SS) courses, and techical elective courses is offered in Section 4.
+Guidance on selection of Option courses, Humanities and Social Science (H&SS) courses, and technical elective courses is offered in Section 4.

-EVEN BS Degree, 2002-2003 Academic Year
+EVEN BS Degree, 2004-2005 Academic Year